ttu/ttu.github.io/_posts/2024-4-3-sync-vs-async-communication.md

 If this is not possible for some reason, then fetching the data is acceptable.

-### Case: Need to wait for the response before can continue execution
+### Case: Need to Wait for the Response Before Continuing Execution

 > NOTE: This is an example, so often moving from a single sync request to async without a good reason is simply overengineering.